h1777/3proxy-socks/README.md

-3proxy install script for Debian / Ubuntu VPS (ver 0.8.10)
+3proxy as SOCKS5 proxy install script
+Debian / Ubuntu VPS (ver 0.8.11)
 ======================================================

 **HOW TO :**